Outdoor Warning Sirens

 Warning sirens can malfunction for a number of reasons.
 For example, they are frequently damaged by lightning.
 Surprisingly, another common cause of damage is by collisions with large vehicles and heavy equipment.

 If you notice that a siren doesn’t appear to be working properly, don’t wait.
 Report it.
-Please contact the St Charles County Division of Emergency Management at 636-949-3023.
+Please contact St Charles County Regional Emergency Management at 636-949-3023.
 Emergency Management staff will notify the jurisdiction responsible for repairing the problem.